chrisidakwo/vending_machine_web/readme.md

 #### Side Note

 The menu nav items for username and deposit amout are interactable.
 Clicking on them triggerss relevant actions such as initiating the deposit process.

+Clicking on a product card initiates the purchase process.